 Why it matters to retailers

 Applied to millions of transactions each day, swipe fees are many retailers’ highest cost after labor, driving up consumer prices by hundreds of dollars a year for the average household and hurting retail sales because consumers buy less when prices go up.
-Swipe fees have grown from about $20 billion a year when NRF began tracking them in 2001 to $110.3 billion a year as of 2020.
+Swipe fees have grown from about $20 billion a year when NRF began tracking them in 2001 to $137.8 billion in 2021.
 Despite recent changes, card industry contracts, rules and practices still make it difficult to offer a cash discount, meaning most customers pay the credit card price – including the swipe fee – regardless of whether they use a card or not.
 The issue has been exacerbated by the increase in online shopping during the COVID-19 pandemic because virtually all ecommerce purchases are paid for with credit or debit cards.
 Swipe fees are higher for online purchases than in-store purchases, and most buy online, pick up in-store and curbside delivery purchases are subject to online rates as well.

 NRF advocates for swipe fee reform